 - Create an easy-to-understand dashboard system to monitor your organization’s strategic planning objectives.
 The purpose of strategic planning is to include early-warning flags that alert the organization when an objective is in jeopardy.
 This will help your strategic planning team assess whether the strategies and tactics were ill-conceived, or just poorly executed.
 Devise a scoring system that shows the success of the plan.
 My favorite methodology is to use a 100-point system in which meeting the objectives is 75% of the score and completing the strategies and tactics on time is 25% of the score.
 Scoring makes communications easy, as people inherently know that a strategic plan score of 88.5 is much better than a score of 72.6.
 And while you’re at it, establish a score you are aiming for — for instance, 90.0 (if you ever achieve a perfect score of 100.0, I would argue that your plan was soft).

 - If possible, incentivize your management team on the success of the strategic plan.
 Align management bonuses to the plan, either as a team or as individuals.
 There are pros and cons of each.
-Strategic planning incentives that are based on individual contributions to the strategic plan provide your team with intense focus, but it can also create silos.
+Strategic planning incentives that are based on individual contributions to the strategic plan provide your team with intense focus, but they can also create silos.
 On the other hand, awarding the entire team equally on strategic planning performance might create a culture of teamwork and camaraderie, but it can also breed contempt, as the bottom performers receive rewards equal to the organization’s star achievers.
 I’ve seen both models work, depending on the organizational culture at hand.

 Follow this six-point plan, and you will find that the purpose of strategic planning becomes one of accountability in your organization.